 - By mouth as tablets or capsules (oral chemotherapy)

 - By injection or a drip directly into a vein via a catheter or cannula (intravenous chemotherapy)

 - By injection into a muscle (intramuscular) or under the skin (subcutaneous)

-- Directly into a body cavity (intravesical), for example, in the treatment of bladder cancer
+- Directly into a body cavity (intracavitary), for example, the treatment of bladder cancer

 - Directly to the skin as a cream for some skin cancers

-Sometimes chemotherapy is given over days or weeks through an external infusion pump.
-Or you might take tablets or capsules daily for weeks or months.
 You might have chemotherapy in more than one way.
-For example, your oncologist may recommend you have one type of chemotherapy as a tablet and another as an injection.
+For example, your consultant may recommend you have one type of chemotherapy as a tablet and another as an injection.

 Side effects of chemotherapy

 Most common side effects caused by chemotherapy are temporary, but you might be affected by them after your treatment ends.
 We’ll work closely with you to limit the impact of them as much as possible.
 Some side effects you may experience include: